 Remember, not healthily expressing your emotions can lead you to feel fear, anxiety, hopelessness, depression, and even guilt.
 Bottling up your emotions or repressing these feelings may even lead you to doubt or hate yourself.

 With time, these inward-turned feelings may cause you to snap at your loved ones, unleash the pent-up frustrations on others or yourself in a destructive way.

 How Do You Cope With The Fear Of Anger?

-Angrophobia, the fear of anger is rooted in your thoughts of anger.
+Angrophobia, the fear of getting angry, is rooted in your thoughts of anger.
 While there are no specific treatments for angrophobia, there are some treatments that can work to help an individual cope with their fear of becoming angry.

 Treatments such as cognitive-behavioral therapy (CBT) can help understand the source of the fear and change the thought processes.
-It can also help you find easy solutions to cope with your phobia.
+It can also help you find easy solutions to cope with your phobia of anger.

 Other treatments could be using MBSR or Mindfulness-Based Stress Reduction, Exposure therapy, meditation techniques, dialectical behavior therapy (DBT), yoga, deep breathing exercises, among changing lifestyle habits.

 One of the most important parts of any treatment is psycho-education and awareness.
-Learning new anger management techniques and ways to express your feelings in an emotionally healthy way can help in coping with your fear.
+Learning new anger management techniques and ways to express your feelings in an emotionally healthy way can help in coping with your fear of being angry.

 Coping with any kind of phobia can take time but with hard work from your side and your therapist, you can learn to conquer your fears and live a happy, healthy life.